LottieJaneDev/usgs_earthquake_data_pipeline/setup/gcp_virtual_machine_setup.md

 > !Note: _Commands are displayed as `bash` by default, you may need to adjust them to your local shell if you are working outside of the Virtual Machine._

-> !Note: It is possible to set up your virtual machine using Terraform if you have it installed locally already.
-See Terraform directory [here](src\terraform).
-You can then skip to "_Connecting to the Virtual Machine from your Local Machine_" below.

 ## Account & Project

 If you are unfamiliar with this way of working, I highly recommend following this guidance on ['Setting up the Environment on Google Cloud VM & SSH Access'](https://youtu.be/ae-CV2KfoN0?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb)

 ----------------------

 1. Go to [Google Cloud Platform](https://cloud.google.com) & create a FREE Google Cloud Platform account.
-You will recieve $300 of credits to use over a 90 day trial period.
+You will receive $300 of credits to use over a 90 day trial period.
 This will be more than enough to both replicate this project & trial GCP for yourself.
 Check out > [DataTalksClub](https://www.youtube.com/c/DataTalksClub) < for tutorials and much more!

     > NOTE:  You will need to provide a payment method to set up your GCP account, but nothing will be taken until after your 90 day free trial or your $300 free credits expire.